Asia Minor Travel Seminar

 The general history of the Center for Asia Minor studies

-The second part of the seminar comprises site visits to the villages of Cappadocia outside of the city of Kayseri, and the cities of Ankara and Bursa.
-The site visits will include examination of geography and topography, and the physical remnants of pre-1923 buildings, including the religious structures, as well as Ottoman era homes, farms and businesses.
+The last segment consists of site visits.
+In the past, students have visited the villages of Cappadocia outside of the city of Kayseri, and the cities of Ankara and Bursa.
+These visits include examination of geography and topography and the physical remnants of pre-1923 buildings, including religious structures, as well as Ottoman era homes, farms, and businesses.

 Professor Paschalis Kitromilides